jean-paullizotte/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In this screenshot, a Start free button is shown on the Azure DevOps home page.](images/stepbystep/media/image56.png "Azure DevOps screenshot")

 3. Authenticate with a Microsoft account.

+**NOTE** It is suggested to use the same account, that was indicated to access the Azure portal at the setup of the lab.
+This will ensure your pipeline can access your resource group, later.

 4. Choose **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.